 Apparently the current record holder in blackness (measured in percent absorption of visible light) is a product called “Vanta Black”.

-Vantablack is a material developed by Surrey NanoSystems in the United Kingdom and is one of the darkest substances known, absorbing up to 99.96% of visible light (at 663 nm if the light is perpendicular to the material).
-The name is a compound of the acronym VANTA (vertically aligned carbon nanotube arrays) and the color black.
+Vantablack is a material developed by Surrey NanoSystems in the United Kingdom and is one of the darkest substances known, absorbing up to 99.96% of visible light (at 663 nm if the light is perpendicular to the material).Wikipedia: Vantablack

 I am running most of my in-house infrastructure based on Docker these days…

 Docker is a set of platform-as-a-service (PaaS) products that use operating-system-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.